maraujo010/dashboard/README.md

 2- A bar chart that displays the number of active drivers by company in the selected time period.

-3- A buble chart that shows the active drivers in the selected perios.
+3- A buble chart that shows the active drivers in the selected period.

 4- A slider to change the selected period (from 10 days to 6 hours).